 In the second session, at Adkins Arboretum, you will begin to develop your design--determining the location of paths, trees, and planting beds, and learning now to reduce lawn.

 In the third session, you will explore your preferences and style, and fill in the design details with specific plants and hardscape materials.
 This session will focus on year-round appeal, as well as attracting birds and butterflies by selecting plants that provide food, shelter, and biodiversity.

 In the fourth session, you will finalize planting and maintenance instructions, as well as schedule phasing your new landscape installation.

 These sessions are fun and informative.
 You will have the benefit of the designer's full and undivided attention.
 You will have tasks to complete before each session.
 The final product will be a landscape plan, including a list of plants and materials, that will guide your landscape investments.

 The Center’s lead designer, Chris Pax, is a professional landscape designer with 10 years’ experience designing conservation landscapes.

-The base fee for the four-session design service and a completed design, including installation strategy, is $500.
-This special pilot program pricing ends August 30.
+The base fee for the four-session design service and a completed design, including installation strategy, is $1,200.
 Additional services are available for an hourly consultant fee.